Flow Sensors / Flow Meters

 Flow meters, also known as flow sensors, are used to measure the flow rate of a liquid or gas.
-There are a variety of different types of flow meters, including ultrasonic, electromagnetic, Karman vortex, paddlewheel, floating element, thermal, and diaphragm types.
+There are a variety of different types of flow meters, including ultrasonic, electromagnetic, Karman vortex, paddlewheel, floating element, thermal, and differential pressure types.
 Flow meters that require no moving parts in contact with the target liquid are particularly effective in avoiding potential problems.
 For example, ultrasonic meters—also known as clamp-on systems—can be installed from outside the pipe for completely non-wetted measurement, preventing any risk of adverse effects on the liquid and eliminating the need for piping work.
 Electromagnetic meters detect flow via electromotive force created through electromagnetic induction.
 Models that use an electrode outside the water outlet are most effective.
 Meters that use the Coriolis method measure the backward force created by the flow of liquid through an oscillating U-shaped pipe.
 Alternatively, thermal meters measure the flow rate by looking at the amount of heat the liquid removes from a heating element.

 Using a flow meter for managing liquid flow enables data acquisition for alarms, diagnosis, and analysis.
 It also allows for management of minute flow rates such as equipment discharge and spray volumes, and management of air, nitrogen, or argon gas supplies based on instantaneous and total flow rates.
 Flow meters equipped with an analog output can respond flexibly to control and manage needs by transmitting alarm output and diagnostic/analysis data to a PLC or PC.
 Clamp-on flow meters, which use non-wetted methods that do not adversely affect the liquid, are also capable of measuring very low flow rates at high speeds.
 This is often necessary for controlling release agent, disinfectant alcohol, and flux application amounts.
 Mass flow sensors are not easily affected by temperature or pressure, making them suitable for the management of gases.